sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example04-readwritethrough/README.txt

-Terracotta Server Basic Operations
+Terracotta READ/WRITE Operations
 ==========

 Overview:
 =========
-This example will demonstrate how to create, retrieve, update, and delete using Terracotta Server
+This example will demonstrate how to do read/write operations using Terracotta Server

 Requirements:
 ===============